freeman-lab/icecloud/README.md

-# icecc-ec2
+# icecloud

-CLI for launching a distributed build server on EC2
+Manage a cluster of nodes for distributed compilation using `icecc`.

 WIP and not yet functional!